Jan Lundgren

-Jan Lundgren, born on 22 March 1966 in Olofström, Blekinge, and resident in Ystad since 2005, is an internationally active Swedish jazz musician.
-He is a pianist, composer, and senior lecturer at the Malmö Academy of Music, where he has taught since autumn 1991, as well as the Artistic Director of the Ystad Sweden Jazz Festival, Ystad Winter Piano Fest and Jazzhus Montmartre in Copenhagen.
-Jan Lundgren is a Steinway Artist and has won many awards.
+Jan Lundgren (born 22 March 1966) is an internationally active Swedish jazz musician.
+He is a pianist, composer, and senior lecturer at the Malmö Academy of Music, where he has taught since autumn 1991, as well as the artistic director of the Ystad Sweden Jazz Festival, Ystad Winter Piano Fest and Jazzhus Montmartre in Copenhagen.
+He is a Steinway Artist and has won many awards.
 He tours internationally and is signed to the German record label, ACT.

 Biography

-Jan Lundgren was born in Olofström and grew up in Ronneby in the south of Sweden.
+Lundgren was born in Olofström, Blekinge County, and grew up in Ronneby in the south of Sweden.
 He started to play the piano at the age of five, and decided in his late teens to become a professional musician.
-After graduating from the Malmo Academy of Music in 1991, he began to establish himself as a musician on the Swedish jazz scene.
+After graduating from the Malmö Academy of Music in 1991, he began to establish himself as a musician on the Swedish jazz scene.
 Initially, he was often a sideman in various contexts and styles, and collaborated with many well-known artists in Sweden.
 As his own career took off, he focused on working as a soloist and developing artistic collaborations.
 Early in his career, he played with Swedish jazz musicians such as Arne Domnérus, Putte Wickman and Rune Gustafsson and through that gained an invaluable grounding in the Swedish jazz tradition.
-It was Arne Domnérus who discovered Jan Lundgren.
+It was Arne Domnérus who discovered Lundgren.

-Jan Lungren’s international career began in the mid-1990s, when the first album under his own name, Conclusion, released in 1994, was launched in Europe, North America and Japan.
+Lungren's international career began in the mid-1990s, when the first album under his own name, Conclusion, released in 1994, was launched in Europe, North America and Japan.
 His first contacts with the American jazz scene developed via the saxophonist Herb Geller into regular collaborations with Dick Bank, a producer for Fresh Sound Records.